salkuadrat/learning/packages/learning_text_recognition/README.md

 As with every process in other ML vision learning plugins, input to the system is fed as an instance of variable `InputImage` which is part of `learning_input_image` package.

 You can use widget `InputCameraView` from package `learning_input_image` as default implementation of preparing image (or image stream) from camera / storage into the `InputImage` format.
-And feel free to see the inside of `InputCameraView` to do your own custom implementation of preparing image source into `InputImage`.
+And feel free to see the inside of `InputCameraView` to write your own custom implementation of preparing image source into `InputImage`.

 Here is example of using `InputCameraView` to get `InputImage` for text recognition.